transcriptaze/vpd/GUIDE.md

 ```

 _Notes:_
-1. Other components, labels and decorations that reference the _input_ are not affected because the reference is
+1. Other components, labels and decorations that reference the _input_ by name are migrated automatically.
-   resolved to the _input_ `ID` which is independent of the _input_ `name`.

 _Examples:_
 ```